 Do you grow berries at your place?

 They’re a fantastic addition to any food garden.
-One of the best things about them is that you can get a quick yield.
-It takes years to get a result from your fruit tree, but you can (potentially) get a crop of berries the same year that you plant them.
+One of the best things about growing berries is that you can get a quick yield.
+It usually takes years to get a result from your fruit tree, but you can (potentially) get a crop of berries the same year that you plant them.

 And getting a quick return on the investment of your time, energy, and money can really boost your enthusiasm.

-They’re also a high-value crop that gives you plenty of potential for selling or trading your excess.
+They’re also a high-value crop that gives you plenty of potential for preserving, selling, or trading your excess.

 And best of all?
-They’re relatively easy to grow (though of course, being gardening, there’s also lots of things that can go wrong).
+They’re relatively easy to grow (though of course, being gardening, there are also lots of things that can go wrong).

 - Raspberries